When did digital cameras become the standard

 In conclusion, consumer digital cameras emerged in the 1990s, and their popularity soared throughout the 2000s.
 They revolutionized the way we capture and preserve memories, and their evolution continues to shape the world of photography.

-See also Best digital camera for amateur photographer
+See also Best digital camera with longest battery life

 Advancements in Digital Camera Technology